 |Electives may be required for this major||9|

 A minimum grade of “C” must be earned in courses required for this major.
-Only one JOUR 489 Independent Study can be applied to the student’s degree plan in his/her major.
-This limitation does not apply to JOUR 397 Special Topics and other Special Topics courses.
+Only one MMJ 489 Independent Study can be applied to the student’s degree plan in his/her major.
+This limitation does not apply to MMJ 397 Special Topics and other Special Topics courses.
 Substitutions can be made only with the approval of the Journalism Division coordinator.